talamoig/icinga/README.md

 	features => ['graphite', 'api']

-The list of available features is in `/etc/icinga2/features-available`.
+The list of available/disabled features can be obtained with the `icinga2 feature list` command from command line.
 Consider that the `ido-mysql` or `ido-pgsql` feature is installed automatically according to the `dbtype` parameter.